Anthony Florence

-Anthony Wesly Florence (born December 11, 1966) is a former American football defensive back.
-He spent two seasons with the National Football League's Tampa Bay Buccaneers, and another season with the Cleveland Browns.
+Anthony Wesly Florence (born December 11, 1966) is an American former professional football defensive back.
+He spent two seasons with the National Football League (NFL)'s Tampa Bay Buccaneers, and another season with the Cleveland Browns.

-Florence was selected in the fourth round of the 1989 NFL Draft out of Bethune-Cookman, where he was teammates with Terry Williams.
+Florence was selected in the fourth round of the 1989 NFL draft out of Bethune-Cookman, where he was teammates with Terry Williams.
 The pick was considered a “reach,” and Florence never played a down for the Buccaneers.